 Website Design and Maintenance: Do you know who handles it?

-Since I started my business (in 1999!), there seem to be increasing numbers of “white label” agencies offering website design and maintenance services.
+Since I started my business (in 1999!), there has been an increasing number of “white label” agencies offering website design and maintenance services and SEO.
 And even more since 2020, after the start of the pandemic.

 Before I dive in, you may wonder what a “white label” agency is.
 There are companies around the world that offer a range of web services to other companies.
 For example, ABC company offers website design.
 If they partner with a “white label” agency, the agency does the website design work.
 They get paid by ABC company, and ABC company provides the website design to their customers.
 It will be under their brand and at a higher price than what they paid the agency.

 Using a “white label” agency can be helpful to a company because they’re outsourcing some or all the work.
-Although they usually don’t disclose this.
-Yet, this might not be the best option for you.
+Although the company using the white label agency usually doesn’t disclose that they do this.
+Yet, this might not be the best option for you because when a white-label agency does the work, there are often different people – with varying skills and expertise – working on your website.
+It’s a different experience than working with a company that employs people part-time and/or remotely.
 Even if you’re okay with this practice, knowing that before you start working with the company is best.

-In both these examples, I’ve seen companies that present themselves as based in a big city.
+In these examples, I’ve seen companies that present themselves as based in a big city.
 The ones in big cities often state they have customers worldwide.
-I’ve also seen companies focusing on being local to a specific region.
+I’ve also seen companies focusing on being local to a specific region and presenting themselves as small businesses.

 I’ve talked with many people who figured out their contact person is a project manager.
 Or *gasp* their contact person stopped responding and seemed to disappear completely.

-They were disappointed because had thought they would be working directly with the website designer.
-Or they wanted a local business to be taking care of their WordPress website maintenance.
+They were disappointed because they thought they would work directly with the website designer.
+Or they wanted a local business for their web design, maintenance, and search engine optimization.

 Here are a few questions and tips to help you learn more about a company before you work with them.